2Framesgh/Ubuntu-Yaru-BD-theme/README.md

 # Ubuntu-Yaru-BD-theme
-A Better Discord theme inspired by Ubuntu's Yaru theme, and to make the client match the theme of Ubuntu
+A Better Discord theme inspired by Ubuntu's Yaru theme, and to make the client match the theme of Ubuntu This theme is based on GitHub dark, found at https://betterdiscord.app/theme/GitHub%20Dark as I'm too lazy to write it of scratch as this is my first theme...